camomile-project/LREC2016/abstract.md

 the past REPERE evaluation campaigns, the evaluation dataset was distributed by INA without any annotation.
-Thanks to the CAMOMILE platform, we were able to setup a collaborative annotation campaign where participants themselves would contribute some time to annotation the evaluation dataset.
+Thanks to the CAMOMILE platform, we were able to setup a collaborative annotation campaign where participants themselves would contribute some time to annotate the evaluation dataset.

 Two dedicated and complementary annotation web interfaces were developed, both based on the CAMOMILE Javascript client.
-The first one is dedicated to the correction of the ''evidences'' submitted by participants.
+The first one is dedicated to the correction of the ''pieces of evidence'' submitted by participants.
 For each correct evidence, annotators had to draw a bounding box around the face of the person and spellcheck their hypothesized name (firstname_lastname).
 The second one relies on the resulting mugshots to ask the annotator to decide visually if